The Beastmaster poster

 The inciting incident occurs at 14 minutes when Maax's Jun horde attacks Dar's village, slaughtering everyone including his adoptive father.
 Dar's peaceful life is destroyed..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Dar actively chooses to journey to the city to confront Maax, leaving his wilderness sanctuary behind to enter the world of men., moving from reaction to action.
+This shows the protagonist's commitment to Dar actively chooses to journey to the city to confront Maax, leaving his wilderness sanctuary behind to enter the world of men., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, Dar's beloved panther Ruh is killed by the winged devourers while protecting him.
 Literal death of his closest companion.
-Dar is devastated and his powers seem insufficient., demonstrates the protagonist at their lowest point.
+Dar is devastated and his powers seem insufficient., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Dar realizes he must combine his animal bond gifts with human allies and courage.
 He accepts his role as both beastmaster and rightful prince to defeat Maax., demonstrating the transformation achieved throughout the journey.